wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fixed bug with Pinterest image and added a fallback image option.
+* Improved loading of share counts so that there is zero impact of page time.
+* Improved display of share bar by hiding 0 counts by default.
+* Added ability to disable Socialite (see FAQ for disabling if using shortcode or template tag).
+* Added better checks to ensure the bar will always float if checked to do so.

 = 1.0.5 =
 * Added ability to determine floating or static bar if done manually via shortcode or template tag (see FAQ for more info).